Updating schedules

 The "Delete edition" menu item is only displayed when an edition can be deleted.
 An edition cannot be deleted if:

-In the example below, the "Winter collection coats" content item added to the "Home page hero banner slot" has been locked and cannot be updated.
-In the content usage panel in the production view, this content instance would be shown as locked and not updatable.
+In the example below, the "Simple Banner - Fashion" content item added to the "Web /Sale / Content (Stack)" slot is locked and cannot be updated.
+In the content usage panel, this content item will be shown as locked and not updatable.

 To unlock a content item in a slot, hover over the slot content and click the unlock icon.

-When an edition is scheduled, each content instance is marked with a blue lock to show that it cannot be updated.
-In order to update the content, the planner would need to unschedule the edition.
+When an edition is scheduled, each content item is marked with a blue lock to show that it cannot be updated.
+In order to update the content, the planner must unschedule the edition.

 Editions cannot be scheduled if they contain version conflicts: where two or more versions of the same content are included in slots added within the same edition.